-First of all, THANK YOU for visiting the Little Lash Boutique website!
-Being a shoppe owner in this beautiful town, Babylon Village (across the street from Monsoon and next door to Juice N Blends), which I have been a resident of for over ten years really is a dream come true.
+First of all, THANK YOU for visiting the Little Lash Boutique®️ website!
+Being the owner of Little Lash Boutique®️ in Babylon is truly a dream.
+We are across the street from Monsoon and next door to Juice N Blends, right in the heart of Babylon Village.
 The most common question I get other than “how long do ‘they’ last?” is “how did you get into individual eyelash extensions?”
-Long story short, my bachelors degree is in psychology.
-I have owned a couple of businesses but one thing I’ve always been obsessed with are eyelashes, eyebrows, and mascara.
+Long story short, my bachelors degree is in psychology, but one thing I’ve always been obsessed with are eyelashes, eyebrows, and mascara.
 I even spent my high school mornings figuring out how to wear strip lashes every day!
 One day I decided to enroll in beauty school and instantly got hooked with individual eyelash extensions and eyebrow extensions.

 If you only remember one thing from my story, just know your eyes are safe with us.

 E-mail me at Joann@littlelashboutique.com with any questions or concerns.

 ©2019 Little Lash Boutique®.
 There are underlying copyright interests in the various works of authorship associated with this trademark.
 These copyright and trademark interests may not be reproduced and redistributed, with or without alteration in whole or in part, unless prior written permission is provided by Little Lash Boutique® of 29 Deer Park Avenue, Babylon, NY 11702.